sdclibbery/tradr/README.md

   * Cancel/move any as the spread moves; cancel altogether if spread closes
   * Have limits and stop if only one side keeps filling?
   * Make a bot that evaluates slowly against the *log*!!
 BTC channel
-* Encourage multiple bots and bot composition x Give each bot its own 'main' file complete with cmd line args?
-  * Automatic command line help
 * Update readme with cmd line instructions
 * Possible tweak to the stoploss bot: exit anyway after making x% profit; don't wait for the stoploss - cmd line arg controls
   * Could even do this graduated; so exit 25% at 1% profit etc
   * This would probably be uselful for bots on automatic triggers...